abbreviatedman/spellbound/data/quotes.md

 261
 00:13:39,382 --> 00:13:41,332
-If you still care about her...
+If you still care about her…

 262
 00:13:41,384 --> 00:13:42,416